 As more incidents of sexual harassment in the corporate sphere emerge from #MeToo in India, the discussion on making workplaces safer for women gets bigger.
 Only when an incident of harassment is reported do more stories come out in a kind of chain effect with everyone suddenly voicing their opinion.

 Ever wondered why women who are independent, smart and can very well maintain a healthy work-life balance decide to keep such grave concerns hidden?
 Why do fewer victims and observers report any issues?

 Lack of understanding

-Most women perceive that the behavior is not serious enough for them to take the next step and complain.
+Most women perceive that the behaviour is not serious enough for them to take the next step and complain.
 For instance, there is a lack of understanding of what harassment is, the laws covering women safety and what they entail.

 Lack of faith

 Women tend to not report a complaint because of lack of faith in the complaints process.
 They may think that registering a complaint can be embarrassing and the complaint process would be difficult.

 Fear of retaliation